awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

 + Amazon ECS clusters
 + Amazon EKS clusters

-After import completes, you can view operations information about your resources in these predefined categories\.
+After import is complete, you can view operations information about your resources in these predefined categories\.
 Or, if you want to provide more context about a collection of resources, you can manually create an application in Application Manager and move resources or groups of resources into that application\.
-This enables you to view operations information in the context of an application\.
+This allows you to view operations information in the context of an application\.

 After you [set up](https://docs.aws.amazon.com/systems-manager/latest/userguide/application-manager-getting-started-related-services.html) and configure AWS services and Systems Manager capabilities, Application Manager displays the following types of information about your resources:
 + Alarms provided by Amazon CloudWatch